 A mezzo-soprano, Ms. Travis has appeared in over 25 professional opera productions with Opera Memphis, Nashville Opera, Opera Columbus, Como Opera and Kansas Opera Theater.
 Additionally, she has performed many roles in Gilbert and Sullivan operettas with such companies as Chicago's Light Opera Works, The Savoyaires, The Gilbert & Sullivan Society of Chicago, Columbus Light Opera and Denver's Empire Lyric Players.
 She has appeared in concert as a soloist with chamber orchestras and church choirs throughout the United States, and has been a member of several professional choral ensembles.
 A longtime church musician, Ms. Travis has directed children's choirs and children's musicals, and an a capella sacred early music ensemble.
 She currently serves as the Auditions Manager for the Metropolitan Opera National Council Auditions, Florida District.

-First introduced to the MTB program when her son attended in summer 2007, Ms. Travis now serves as President and Chair of the Board of the nonprofit Music Theater Bavaria, Inc., and manages the Musiktheater Bavaria summer program.
+First introduced to the MTB program when her son attended in summer 2007, Ms. Travis has served as President and Chair of the Board of the nonprofit Music Theater Bavaria, Inc. since 2011, and manages the Musiktheater Bavaria summer program.
 A firm believer in the value of study-abroad programs and foreign language study for students in every discipline, she enjoys helping MTB's young artists with their German skills as well as working as a volunteer in support of the program and its students year-round, both onsite in Germany and at home in Florida.